MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 > For more details about how Direct Update works see the tutorial [Using Direct Update in Cordova applications](../direct-update).

-When you want to send a new set of web resources to be updated in a cordova application, execute the command
+When you want to send a new set of web resources to be updated in a cordova application, run the command

 ```
 mfpdev app webupdate
 ```

 This command will package the updated web resources to a .zip file and upload it to the default MobileFirst Server registered.
-The packaged web resources can be found at the `[cordova-project-root-folder]/mobilefirst/` folder.
+The packaged web resources can be found at the **[cordova-project-root-folder]/mobilefirst/** folder.

 To upload the web resources to different server instance, inform the server name and runtime as part of the command